Transphenoidal Removal for Pituitary Tumour

 Transnasal transsphenoidal surgery is a minimally invasive technique performed to remove pituitary adenomas by inserting an endoscope through the nose.
 An endoscope is a long tube with a camera attached at the end that sends images to a computer screen for the surgeon to view inside the body.

-Endoscopic transnasal transsphenoidal surgery can be utilized to remove pituitary tumours which are compressing critical brain structures or are over secreting certain hormones.
+Endoscopic transnasal transsphenoidal surgery can be utilised to remove pituitary tumours which are compressing critical brain structures or are over secreting certain hormones.

 A thin endoscopic tube attached to a lighted device and a video camera at its end is inserted through one nostril and moved up to the back of the nasal cavity.
 A small portion of the nasal septum separating the two nostrils and the wall of the sphenoid sinus is opened.